Veterinary Clinic Signup

-Thank you for participating in the Tenth Annual National Pet Obesity Awareness Day study.
+Thank you for participating in the Annual National Pet Obesity Awareness Day study.
 This survey will allow the veterinary profession to better understand the current state of pet obesity in the U.S.

-To complete the study, we are asking that you obtain basic information on each cat and dog over one year of age that presents to your clinic on October 11, 2017 for routine procedures such as annual examinations, vaccinations, dentistry, boarding, grooming, minor medical complaints, and so forth.
+To complete the study, we are asking that you obtain basic information on each cat and dog over one year of age that presents to your clinic in October for routine procedures such as annual examinations, vaccinations, dentistry, boarding, grooming, minor medical complaints, and so forth.
 It is important that you are consistent with selecting all types, breeds and sizes of pets to include in the study.
 One of the primary concerns for a study such as this is that participants will unintentionally record only the overweight or obese pets and fail to capture data on normal to thin pets.
 Be sure to record data on all of the pets you see for simple, routine procedures on this single day to give an accurate representation of the U.S. pet population.

 We have greatly simplified the study.
 We are primarily asking for owner’s assessment of their pet’s weight, the pet’s weight and your BCS scoring.

 Copies of 9-point body condition score (BCS) handouts may be found here on the website.

 Complete the study data sheet enclosed.
 If you need additional copies, you can download them here.